 Resignation because of a better opportunity

-Dear Ms Wang,
+Dear Ms Wong,

 I have accepted a senior role as the chief accountant and procurement officer at a company that I believe offers more opportunities for my career going forward.
-I thank you for your support, understanding and mentorship in the past seven years.
+I thank you for your support, understanding and mentorship over the past seven years.
 Working in the organisation allowed me to grow, acquire skills and become the thorough professional that I am today.

 Let me know how I can help to ensure a smooth transition.
 I wish you all the best.

 This letter is the official notification of my resignation from Pancing Ikan Fishing Company.
 My last day will be on 20 June.

 I am leaving to be closer to my family, who live in the Malaysian capital Kuala Lumpur.
 This was not an easy decision to make, and I appreciate your support and guidance throughout my four-year stay with the organisation.